-Lindsay System Chanter v3.0
+Lindsay System Chanter v3.5

-An "A" Scottish Smallpipes chanter, with range extended both downwards to low "D", and upwards to high "D", while preserving the traditional fingering system within the range low G to high A. The chanter uses no keywork of any kind, and represents a very playable and useful development in piping.
+The Lindsay System Chanter is an "A" Scottish Smallpipes chanter, with range extended both downwards to low "D", and upwards to high "D", while preserving the traditional fingering system within the range low G to high A. The chanter uses no keywork of any kind, and represents a very playable and useful development in piping.

 For more information about the chanter and its capabilities, including video and audio, please click here or select "Chanter Information" from the menu.

 Lindstruments has become well known within the Scottish piping and traditional music community, and beyond, for our use of new and innovative materials and manufacturing processes.
 We'd encourage anyone interested, to read more about this aspect of our work here.

 A weekly live workshop now takes place via facebook, covering technique and repertoire for this chanter, and including the opportunity for a live Q & A ; if you'd like to take part, send a join request to the facebook group "Lindsay System Chanter" to view and participate in these workshops.